libgeos/geos/web/content/usage/c_api.md

 ## Reentrant/Threadsafe API

-Every function in the examples above and below is shadowed by a reentrant function carrying a `_r` suffix.
-The reentrant functions work the same as their simple counterparts, but they all have one extra parameter, a `GEOSContextHandle_t`.
+GEOS functions provide reentrant variants, indicated by an `_r` suffix.
+The reentrant functions work the same as their regular counterparts, but they have an extra parameter, a `GEOSContextHandle_t`.

 The `GEOSContextHandle_t` carries a thread-local state that is equivalent to the state initialized by the `initGEOS()` call in the simple example above.

-To use the reentrant API, you skip calling `initGEOS()` and instead call `GEOS_init_r()` to create a context local to your thread.
+To use the reentrant API, call `GEOS_init_r()` instead of `initGEOS()` to create a context local to your thread.
 Each thread that will be running GEOS operations should create its own context prior to working with the GEOS API.

+In this example the overall structure of the code is identical, but the reentrant variants are used, and the preamble and cleanup are slightly different.

 ```c
 /* geos_hello_world.c */